Covent Garden

 New Compton Street, WC2H New Compton Street is one of the streets of London in the WC2H postal area (St Giles)

-New Row, WC2E New Row is one of the streets of London in the WC2N postal area (Westminster)
+New Row, WC2E New Row is one of the streets of London in the WC2N postal area (Covent Garden)

 Newport Court, WC2H Newport Court was laid out approximately on the site of the courtyard of Newport House (Leicester Square)